sm-da/my-awesome/README.md

 - [OpenBMB/AgentVerse](https://github.com/OpenBMB/AgentVerse) - 🤖 AgentVerse 🪐 provides a flexible framework that simplifies the process of building custom multi-agent environments for large language models (LLMs).
 - [Rezmason/matrix](https://github.com/Rezmason/matrix) - matrix (web-based green code rain, made with love)
 - [SamurAIGPT/Camel-AutoGPT](https://github.com/SamurAIGPT/Camel-AutoGPT) - 🚀 Introducing 🐪 CAMEL: a game-changing role-playing approach for LLMs and auto-agents like BabyAGI & AutoGPT!
 Watch two agents 🤝 collaborate and solve tasks together, unlocking endless possibilities in #ConversationalAI, 🎮 gaming, 📚 education, and more! 🔥
+- [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) - An app to interact privately with your documents using the power of GPT, 100% privately, no data leaks
 - [Shaunwei/RealChar](https://github.com/Shaunwei/RealChar) - 🎙️🤖Create, Customize and Talk to your AI Character/Companion in Realtime (All in One Codebase!).
 Have a natural seamless conversation with AI everywhere (mobile, web and terminal) using LLM OpenAI GPT3.5/4, Anthropic Claude2, Chroma Vector DB, Whisper Speech2Text, ElevenLabs Text2Speech🎙️🤖
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
 - [StanGirard/ChatGPT-Desktop](https://github.com/StanGirard/ChatGPT-Desktop) - ChatGPT Desktop Application Supercharged with prompts